How we celebrate

 - Supervise children at all times.
 Never give fireworks to children under 12 years of age.

-- Alcohol can affect your judgement and coordination so don’t drink before using fireworks.
+- Alcohol can affect your judgment and coordination so don’t drink before using fireworks.

 - If you receive a burn injury cool the area immediately by submerging in cold water or gently pouring on cold water for at least 20 minutes.